apache/drill/_docs/sql-reference/sql-commands/035-partition-by-clause.md

 title: "PARTITION BY Clause"
 parent: "SQL Commands"
 ---
-The PARTITION BY clause in the CTAS command automatically partitions data, which Drill [prunes]({{site.baseurl}}/docs/partition-pruning/) to improve performance when you query the data.
+The PARTITION BY clause in the CTAS command partitions data, which Drill [prunes]({{site.baseurl}}/docs/partition-pruning/) to improve performance when you query the data.
 (Drill 1.1.0)

 ## Syntax